Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Proof of Theorem

 To treat the case $n\geq p+1$, a more careful estimate is needed.
 To this end, it is convenient to make use of the integral representation of the Bessel function $J_{1}$ given by (\ref{eq:BessJ1_int_repr}) and rewrite (\ref{eq:S_pj_def}) as

 We then evaluate

-where, in passing the differential operator $\partial_{k_{1}}^{2p+2}$ under the integral sign, we took into account the asymptotic behavior at infinity of $J_{1}$ given by (\ref{eq:BessJ_asympt}) and, on the second line, employed the following identity valid for $k_{1}>0$:
+where, in passing the differential operator $\partial_{k_{1}}^{2p+2}$ under the integral sign, we took into account the asymptotic behaviour at infinity of $J_{1}$ given by (\ref{eq:BessJ_asympt}) and, on the second line, employed the following identity valid for $k_{1}>0$:

 Now, recalling the analytic character of the function $J_{1}$ (see beginning of Appendix) and, more precisely, its series representation given by (\ref{eq:BessJ_series}), it is clear that every derivative of $J_{1}$ of even order is also analytic and vanishes at zero.
 This implies analyticity of the function $J_{1}^{\left(2j+2p+2\right)}\left(\rho\right)/\rho$ and, consequently, a bound on its every derivative at the origin.
 Therefore, from (\ref{eq:S_pj_der}), we deduce that